 - the offender’s previous character

-When weighing up the nature and gravity of the offence, the considerations a judge or magistrate might take into account include:
+When weighing up the nature and gravity of the offence, a judge or magistrate might consider:

 - the offender’s intention